-The Appalachian Beekeeping Collective is a nonprofit organization that trains, supports, and provides bees and equipment free of charge to partner beekeepers in economically distressed counties.
+The Appalachian Beekeeping Collective, a project of Appalachian Headwaters, is a nonprofit organization that trains, supports, and provides bees and equipment free of charge to partner beekeepers in economically distressed counties.
 We help our partners produce honey (and income) in the “greenest” possible way.
 Since 2016, we have helped more than a hundred partners get started in beekeeping for profit.

 educate & support

 Beekeeping can be a great way to earn a sustainable living in rural areas, but the start-up costs and learning curve can be steep.
 Our educational staff helps eliminate some of the risk for partners in our program.
 We support our members by teaching beekeeping skills in classrooms and through regular mentoring at their hives.
 We start with a five-week Beekeeping 101 class each winter, before any partner receives a hive.
 Each partner is assigned a staff mentor, who provides regular support and is on call for help.
 Mentors visit each partner at least five times over the course of the year.
 After the first year, each partner continues to build his or her skills, participating in advanced classes and workshops, working closely with an assigned staff mentor.

 Our program also provides the materials necessary to overcome beekeeping's considerable start-up costs.
 We start each partner with 2-6 hives, depending on experience and ability.
 Each set up includes the full-sized bee colony, hive boxes, smoker, veil, and hive tool.
 We provide additional honey supers and queen bees as needed.
 We also work with partners to provide any necessary bear fencing.